-"The most dangerous time around a grill is when you light it," Chaney said.
+"Before you start grilling take the time to inspect and clean your grill.
+The most dangerous time around a grill is when you light it," Chaney said.

-To help keep your family safe during this Fourth of July Holiday period, the Mississippi State Fire Marshal's Office, recommends these grilling safety tips:
+To help keep your family safe during this Fourth of July holiday period, the Mississippi State Fire Marshal's Office, recommends these grilling safety tips:

-- Propane and charcoal BBQ grills should only be used outdoors. - The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches. - Keep children and pets away from the grill area. - Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill. - Never leave your grill unattended.
+• Propane and charcoal BBQ grills should only be used outdoors.

+- The grill should be placed well away from the home, deck railings and out from under eaves and overhanging branches. - Keep children and pets away from the grill area. - Keep your grill clean by removing grease or fat buildup from the grills and in trays below the grill. - Never leave your grill unattended.